An Investigation into the Distribution of Ratios of Particle Solver-based Likelihoods: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous reviewers for their work on reviewing this manuscript.
 We thank Robert Scheichl and Josef Martínek for multiple productive discussions on this topic.
 Emil Løvbak was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 563450842.
 The authors acknowledge support by the state of Baden-Württemberg through bwHPC.